This post may contain affiliate links. Please see our disclosure policy.

 Step Three: Combine Beans + Bacon + Sauce

-In a large mixing bowl, mix together tomato sauce, brown sugar, molasses, maple syrup, salt, mustard with the apple juice and water until evenly combined.
+In a large mixing bowl, mix together the tomato sauce, brown sugar, molasses, maple syrup, salt, mustard, apple juice, and water until evenly combined.

 Add the cooked (or drained canned beans), bacon, and onion and gently fold until the beans are coated in the sauce.